RupaliDongre/Product_Management_app/README.md

 # Product_Management_app
-Managing different products with Django
+Product Management of different products with Python using Django Framework